muchimi/JoystickGremlinEx/docs/index.md

 ## Installation

-GremlinEx comes as a zip file in the [release section of GitHub](https://github.com/muchimi/JoystickGremlinEx/releases) that contains all you need.
+GremlinEx comes as a compressed zip file in the [release section of GitHub](https://github.com/muchimi/JoystickGremlinEx/releases) that contains all you need including required libraries.

 The contents of the zip file should be extracted to a folder that is not a protected system folder such as "Program Files" or "Windows".